-But Wayne Groves is in the running for honours for the way he has helped numerous causes in the borough while the world was in lockdown.
+But Wayne Groves is in the running for honours thanks to the way he has helped numerous causes in the borough while the world was in lockdown during the pandemic.

-Even more amazingly, he did it while he was in acute pain and has only just been diagnosed with aggravated arthritis – the same disease which has affected his daughter for almost 17 years.
+Even more amazingly, he did it while he was in acute pain and has only just been diagnosed with aggravated arthritis.

-When we told him he had been nominated, he said: “This has blown me away.
+When the Shields Gazette told him he had been nominated, he said: “This has blown me away.
 I am lost for words.”

-South Shields man Wayne, 42, has been fundraising for so long, he can’t remember how much he has raised or how many charities he has helped.
+South Shields man Wayne, 42, has been fundraising for such a long time, he can not remember how much he has raised or how many charities he has helped.

-The man described as a ‘local hero’ in one nomination said: “I don’t do it for recognition.
+The man who has been described as a ‘local hero’ in one nomination said: “I do not do it for recognition.
 Everyone should help each other especially after what the world has been through lately.”

-Thousands of nightclub regulars will know Wayne as the DJ who kept them entertained at venues such as Venue and Atlantic in South Shields, Chambers in Sunderland, and nightspots in Newcastle and Whitley Bay.
+Wayne is a familiar face in the area.
+Thousands of nightclub regulars will know him as he is the DJ who kept them entertained at venues such as Venue and Atlantic in South Shields, Chambers in Sunderland, and nightspots in Newcastle and Whitley Bay.

-Others will know him more recently as the man who kept people entertained with weekly online charity quizzes at The Maltings during lockdown, supporting a different charity each time.
-He eventually did 32 weeks of quizzes.
+Others will know him more recently as the man who kept people entertained with weekly online charity quizzes at The Maltings during lockdown.
+He did it while supporting a different charity each time and he eventually did 32 weeks of quizzes.

-One nomination for him said: “Even if he didn't win fundraiser of the year, he could easily be a local hero winner in my eyes.
+One of the Best of South Tyneside Awards nominations which came in for him said: “Even if he did not win fundraiser of the year, he could easily be a local hero winner in my eyes.

 "“He is always fundraising non stop, always sponsoring others and always helping people in any way he can.
 He even does a magazine as a way of helping people.”